mavryk-network/mavryk-protocol/devtools/cloud-infrastructure/projects/nl-dal/octogram/README.md

   DAL nodes and the corresponding slots headers to L1 nodes;

-Once Octogram initializes the different agents, the first stage copies various Octez binaries (client, node, DAL node, and baker) to all agents.
+Once Octogram initializes the different agents, the first stage copies various Mavkit binaries (client, node, DAL node, and baker) to all agents.
 Then, fresh keys are generated and compressed into an archive on `http_server`.
 On this agent, a custom protocol file is also generated depending on the chosen network (mainnet, sandbox, test) and some parameterizable options (number of slots, time